devshare-me/devshare/README.md

 yarn redwood dev
 ```

-Your browser should open automatically to `http://localhost:8910` to see the web app.
+Open your browser to `http://localhost:8910` to see the web app.
 Lambda functions run on `http://localhost:8911` and are also proxied to `http://localhost:8910/.redwood/functions/*`.